 Economists have been quick off the mark to say the Reserve Bank needs to cut the Official Cash Rate by 50 basis points (to 2.5%) next month after the surprising 0.9% slump in GDP for the June quarter announced on Thursday.

-Both Westpac NZ and Kiwibank economists think the RBNZ needs to act quickly.
+Both Westpac NZ and Kiwibank economists swiftly put out commentary saying the RBNZ needs to act quickly and ASB economists followed later in the afternoon.

 Kiwibank economists said taken at face value "the significant drop-in activity" in the June quarter "proves, once again, that the RBNZ has not yet delivered the appropriate monetary policy setting".